clojure-emacs/cider/doc/repl/basic_usage.md

 ## Known Limitations

 Performance can degrade when the REPL buffer grows very large.
-This is especially true if `cider-repl-use-clojure-font-lock` is enabled.
+This is especially true if either `cider-repl-use-clojure-font-lock` or `nrepl-log-messages` are enabled.
 You can use `cider-repl-clear-output` to either clear the result of the previous evaluation, or with a prefix argument clear the entire REPL buffer.

 Very long lines are guaranteed to bring Emacs to a crawl, so using a value of `cider-print-fn` that wraps lines beyond a certain width (i.e. any of the